victor-porcar/delayed-batch-executor/README.md

 ...
 SELECT * FROM TABLE WHERE ID   = <Idn>
 ```
-As pointed in my  [Optimizing Data Repositories Usage in Java Multi-Threaded Applications](https://dzone.com/articles/optimizing-data-repositories-usage-in-java-multith) , DelayedBatchExecutor is a component that allows to *convert* these multiple executions of one query with one parameter to just one single query with n parameters:
+As pointed in my  [Optimizing Data Repositories Usage in Java Multi-Threaded Applications](https://dzone.com/articles/optimizing-data-repositories-usage-in-java-multith) , DelayedBatchExecutor is a component that allows to *convert* easily these multiple executions of one query with one parameter to just one single query with n parameters, like this one:

 ```sql
 SELECT * FROM TABLE WHERE ID IN (<id1>, <id2>, ..., <idn>)